MarlinFirmware/MarlinDocumentation/README.md

 [![Build Status](https://travis-ci.org/MarlinFirmware/MarlinDocumentation.svg?branch=master)](https://travis-ci.org/MarlinFirmware/MarlinDocumentation)

 The aim of this project is to provide clear and concise documentation for [Marlin 3D printer firmware](https://github.com/MarlinFirmware/Marlin).
 This documentation is made open and available on Github so anyone is welcome to contribute by either completing, correcting or creating new articles.
-Please see the chapter "[Most wanted contributions](#most-wanted-contributions)" for a current list of contributions needed for the documentation project.
+See the section below, "[What We Need Most](#what-we-need-most)," for a current list of... what we need most.

 ![Marlin logo](assets/images/logo/marlin/small.png)

-Be safe, have fun and build anything.
+Be safe, have fun and build all the things!

 ## Technical details